chengwenhe/copus-segmentation-framework/README.md

 2. Regenerating downstream analyses and figures from cached intermediate objects
 3. Applying the completed framework to one classroom observation through a standalone function or live demo

+## Note on use

+This framework is still under active development and validation.
+We welcome feedback, and we encourage you to contact us if you plan to use the framework for research or instructional improvement.

+**Contact:**
+- Cheng-Wen He: cheng-wen-he@uiowa.edu
+- Jordan Harshman: jordan-harshman@uiowa.edu

 ## Repository structure

 ```text